textmate/textmate/Applications/TextMate/resources/TextMate Help/bundle_dependencies.md

 ## Description

-The following can be added to a bundle item (setting it for a bundle’s `info.plist` is equivalent of setting it for each item in that bundle):
+The following can be added to a bundle item (setting it for a bundle’s `info.plist` is equivalent to setting it for each item in that bundle):

 	require = ( { name = «name»; uuid = «uuid»; }, … );